 We grew up with southern food and Mexican food but Italian food was limited to spaghetti or pizza.
 Now even though I still love Mexican food, my first choice is Italian.

-This Italian Stromboli is made from my homemade stromboli dough, I use half the dough for each loaf so you can either make two loaves or wrap the other half in clear wrap and save it in the fridge for a couple days for a quick pizza.
+This Italian Stromboli is made from my Homemade dough recipe.
+This Stromboli Dough recipe makes enough dough for two pizza Strombolieach loaves so you can either make two loaves or wrap the other half in clear wrap and save it in the fridge for a couple of days for a quick pizza.

-I used a homemade Italian red sauce, you could use a jar sauce but this recipe for homemade is easier, cheaper and can be whipped up in minutes and has an awesome flavor.
+You will also need a homemade pizza sauce, or you could use a jar sauce but this recipe for homemade is easier, cheaper and can be whipped up in minutes and has awesome flavors.

 And this Pizza Stromboli is totally on the menu this weekend and I am also thinking about making another one with basil pesto instead of the red pizza sauce.
 We are still working on which other ingredients would be delish in it.
 So if you have any suggestions, please feel free to let me know.
 I hope you enjoy this Homemade Stromboli as much as we have.